djbristow/RAILS/Microcontrollers/README.md

 # Directory
-This directory contains teh following sensors and actuators:
+This directory contains the following sensors and actuators:

-* RFID - a number of microcontollers that use RFID readers to publish RFID tags read from rolling stock
+* RFID - microcontollers that use RFID readers to publish RFID tags read from rolling stock
+* Turnout Controller - microcontollers that control turnouts and report turnout status